Trolleybus usage by country: Belgium

 No trolleybus systems remain in operation in Belgium, but in the past, trolleybuses provided a portion of the local transport service in Antwerp, Brussels, Liège and Ghent.
 The last system, that of Ghent, which ceased operation in June 2009, had opened much later than all of the other Belgian trolleybus systems, in 1989.
 Government funds to build the Ghent system were provided, in part, for the purpose of improving the prospects for the export of Belgian-built trolleybuses, and the Ghent system's fleet was made up entirely of trolleybuses built by Van Hool, a Belgian company.
 The Brussels system comprised only a single route (the 54), in contrast to that city's large tram system.
 Liège had two independent trolleybus systems.
 One of them, a small system connecting Liège to the suburb of Seraing, operated the world's only double-ended (bi-directional) trolleybuses; the vehicles were eventually rebuilt to conventional (single-ended) configuration.
 One of those unique vehicles, restored to double-ended configuration, is preserved at the Musée des Transports en commun du Pays de Liège.
 Trolleybuses from the other Liège system and from Brussels and Ghent are preserved at various museums, including 1932-built Liège 425 at the Sandtoft museum, in England.

 Bosnia and Herzegovina

 Trolleybuses are in use only in the capital city, Sarajevo.
 Operation and maintenance is done by GRAS (City transportation).
-There are seven routes (101–107).
+There are seven routes.
+Some past routes were destroyed in the Bosnian War.